progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--There are a lot of great things about Git, but one feature that can cause issues is the fact that a `git clone` downloads the entire history of the project, including every version of every file.
 This is fine if the whole thing is source code, because Git is highly optimized to compress that data efficiently.
 However, if someone at any point in the history of your project added a single huge file, every clone for all time will be forced to download that large file, even if it was removed from the project in the very next commit.
 Because it’s reachable from the history, it will always be there.-->

 Git ist in vielerlei Hinsicht unschlagbar, aber es gibt auch Features, die Probleme verursachen können.
 Ein solches Problem kann darin bestehen, dass `git clone` die vollständige Historie eines Projektes herunter lädt, d.h. jede einzelne Version jeder einzelnen Datei.
 Das ist eine feine Sache, solange es sich um Quellcode handelt, den Git ist darauf optimiert, diese Art von Daten effizient zu komprimieren.
 Wenn allerdings irgendwann einmal eine einzelne, sehr große Datei zur Versionskontrolle hinzugefügt wurde, wird jeder Clone dieses Repositories diese Datei gezwungenermaßen herunter laden müssen – auch dann, wenn die Datei inzwischen aus dem Repository entfernt würde.
-Weil sie über die Historie erreichbar ist, muß die Datei vorhanden sein.
+Weil sie über die Historie erreichbar ist, muss die Datei vorhanden sein.

 <!--This can be a huge problem when you’re converting Subversion or Perforce repositories into Git.
 Because you don’t download the whole history in those systems, this type of addition carries few consequences.
 If you did an import from another system or otherwise find that your repository is much larger than it should be, here is how you can find and remove large objects.-->